paulscherrerinstitute/psen_processing/README.md

 # PSEN Processing
 This library is meant to be a stream device for processing images from PSEN cameras.

+## Overview
+This service takes the input stream from a camera, applies 2 ROIs (region of interest) to the image (signal and background) and calculates the X profile for both ROIs.
+It then sends this calculated data together with the input stream data to the output stream.

+There are 2 ROIs you can set:
+- Signal ROI.
+- Background ROI.

+They do exactly the same calculation (X profile of the given ROI) but are named differently to make it easier to distinguish them.
+If one of the ROI is not set, the X profile for this ROI will not be present in the output stream.

+In addition to the X profiles, the processing parameters (both ROI values) are also added to the output stream.

 ## REST Api
 In the API description, localhost and port 10000 are assumed.
 Please change this for your specific case.